 If you file annually, your returns and payments are due by January 31 of the following year.
 Zero returns are required in Connecticut, so even if you made no taxable sales in each period, you must still file a return as long as you hold a valid Connecticut sales tax permit.

-Late filing and payment will incur penalties, with a fee of 2% of total tax due assessed to payments made less than five days late.
-A fee of 5% of the tax due is added on when returns or payments are between five and 15 days late, and 10% is charged for returns or payments more than 15 days late.
+Late filing and payment will incur penalties, with a fee of 2% of the total tax due assessed to payments made less than five days late.
+A fee of 5% of the tax due is added when returns or payments are between five and 15 days late, and 10% is charged for returns or payments more than 15 days late.
 In addition, interest on tax due accrues at a rate of 1% per month for as long as it’s delinquent.
-There is also a failure to comply penalty added on to your tax bill if you pay by check rather than through EFT as instructed.
+There is also a failure to comply penalty added to your tax bill if you pay by check rather than through EFT as instructed.

 Complying with Connecticut sales and use tax regulations is somewhat easier than it is in other states thanks to the fact that there’s only one applicable tax rate.
 However, it can still be a lot to keep track of, particularly if Connecticut isn’t the only state you make sales in.
-Tracking your taxable sales, filing returns on time, and making sure all payments are collected at the proper rates based on location is essential, but it also vastly complicates your business operations.
+Tracking your taxable sales, filing returns on time, and making sure all payments are collected at the proper rates based on location is essential, but it also vastly complicates your small business operations.

 This software is compatible with many ecommerce platforms, so the only change you’ll notice will be how much more streamlined your business processes are.
 If you’d like to learn more about how TaxTools can benefit you, click here to sign up for a free trial today.